 Also available in audio!

-Get Swept Away with this Sneak Peek from Love and Danger!
+Get Swept Away with this Sneak Peek from Falling for the Bodyguard!

 Daphne Summer pulled her minivan down an unmarked, dead-end residential street in Port Carling, Ontario.
 She performed a quick U-turn and waited for the vehicle that had been following her while she did errands to come around the corner.
 Sure enough, the truck turned down the tree-lined road a minute later, slowing ever so slightly as its driver realized his error.
 As the Chevy rumbled past Daphne’s van, she made eye contact with the man behind the wheel.